-While implementation of the Coastal Master Plan is vital to Louisiana's future, the state is highly flood prone even in areas north of the coastal zone, and its flood risks extend to all three types of flooding - coastal (surge and tidal), fluvial (riverine) and pluvial (intense rain causing surface flooding).
+While implementation of the Coastal Master Plan is critical to Louisiana's future, the state is highly flood prone even in areas north of the coastal zone, and its flood risks extend to all three types of flooding - coastal (surge and tidal), fluvial (riverine) and pluvial (intense rain causing surface flooding).
 While structural interventions like levees, pumps and floodgates are vital to reducing flood risks, adaptation to this new flood risk reality is also necessary.
 Adaptation includes structural risk reduction systems and ecological restoration efforts, but it must also include a large-scale rethinking of Louisiana's relationship with water.

-LA SAFE takes a holistic approach to flood risk of all types, as well as the myriad human, economic and environmental impacts both experienced following past floods, as well as those anticipated in the future.
+To supplement the engineering projects laid out in the Coastal Master Plan, LA SAFE takes a holistic approach to flood risk of all types, as well as the myriad human, economic and environmental impacts both experienced following past floods, as well as those anticipated in the future.
 The LA SAFE program crowdsourced information and ideas to harness the experience and ingenuity of local citizens and develop aspirational - yet realistic - visions of tomorrow's communities across a six-parish region.